 One of the best breweries to visit during the pandemic(and summer).
+They have engineered outdoor drinking and eating to adapt to Chicago winters.
 Enormous, expansive outdoor seating area, reasonable safe protocol, and a large menu of beer and food.
 As they share the area with a sushi restaurant, the food choices double.

 Make the trip, it's well worth it.
 Small two storied brewpub in the Pilsen neighborhood of Chicago.
 They make their beer onsite on the second floor and for a small operation they make some great lagers, saisons, IPAs and others.
 Food is very good with daily specials.
 As with many breweries, time has made Alulu a great brewery as they have gotten beer brewing down to an art.